Thomas Eshelman: Baltimore Orioles

 On January 16, 2021, Eshelman re-signed with the Orioles organization on a minor league contract.
 The Orioles added Eshelman to their active roster on June 18, and designated him for assignment on August 1.
 On August 3, Eshelman cleared waivers and was assigned outright to Triple-A Norfolk.

-On September 19, the Orioles selected Eshelman's contract.
-Eshelman made 9 appearances for the Orioles in 2021, going 0-3 with a 7.16 ERA and 11 strikeouts.
+On September 19, the Orioles once more selected Eshelman's contract.
+Eshelman made 9 appearances for the Orioles in 2021, going 0–3 with a 7.16 ERA and 11 strikeouts.
 On October 25, Eshelman elected free agency.

 San Diego Padres

-On March 21, 2022, Eshelman signed a minor league deal with the San Diego Padres.
-He was released on October 16, 2022.
+On March 21, 2022, Eshelman signed a minor league contract with the San Diego Padres.
+He made 27 appearances split between the Double-A San Antonio Missions and Triple-A El Paso Chihuahuas, struggling to a 4-7 record and 5.76 ERA with 68 strikeouts across 114 innings pitched.
+Eshelman was released by the Padres organization on October 16.

 Post playing career

 Eshelman announced his retirement from professional baseball on December 5, 2022, and that he will be joining the San Diego Padres organization as a pitching coach.
 On January 11, 2023, Eshelman was named the pitching coach of the Lake Elsinore Storm.
+He was named pitching coach of the Fort Wayne TinCaps for the 2024 season.